 In many web sites, passwords are usually stored in a database.
 I think this is well known to anybody who ever created any web page with user accounts.

-Quite nice solution to this problem is hashing the passwords.
-The database stores no the plain text passwords, but the result of some hash function.
+Quite a nice solution to this problem is hashing the passwords.
+The database stores no plain text passwords, but the result of some hash function.

 hashed_value = HASH_FUNCTION(password);